 - Thematic safety input (water safety, fireworks and bonfires, road safety etc.)

 How to book?

-We appreciate that that teachers know their learners best and so close liaison between the teacher and Fire and Rescue Service personnel is essential.
-It is recommended that a meeting take place prior to the actual session(s) taking place.to determine the bespoke format, including content and approach/means of delivery.
+We appreciate that that teachers/carers know their learners best and so close liaison between the teacher/carer and fire and rescue service personnel is essential.
+It is recommended that a meeting take place prior to the actual session(s) taking place to determine the bespoke format, including content and approach/means of delivery.
 This will help make sure that the learner’s needs are understood and that the setting is appropriate for the activities being considered.